 Most of the people doing contact tracing are public health nurses scattered across the state.
 Anchorage is handling its own tracking for cases within the municipality, using a few nurses employed by the city health department supplemented with dozens of volunteer Anchorage School District nurses, drafted to help after schools shut down, said Art Tovar, head of the community health nursing program for the Anchorage Health Department.

-Sign up for the Reasons to be Cheerful newsletter.The nurses received a two-hour training, said Jennifer Patronas, head of health services with the Anchorage School District.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The nurses received a two-hour training, said Jennifer Patronas, head of health services with the Anchorage School District.

 “They love it,” said Patronas.
 “We started with five nurses doing it, volunteering for it.
 One of those nurses started a Zoom meeting, and they were sold.
 Now all of them want to do it.”